Clinical Psychology Training Programs

 Board Certification and Mentoring

 The American Board of Professional Psychology (ABPP) increases consumer protection through the examination and certification of psychologists who demonstrate competence in approved specialty areas in professional psychology.
 The American Board of Rehabilitation Psychology (ABRP) and the American Board of Clinical Neuropsychology (ABCN) are two of the fifteen specialty boards under ABPP.
-At Rancho Los Amigos National Rehabilitation Center we have three Board Certified Rehabilitation Psychologists: Dr. Aida Saldivar who previously served two terms as ABRP Treasurer, Dr. Serina Hoover who served as ABRP Oral Exam Coordinator and ABRP President, and Dr. Sykora, our newest board certified staff member.
+At Rancho Los Amigos National Rehabilitation Center we have two Board Certified Rehabilitation Psychologists: Dr. Charlotte Sykora, the Chief of Psychology and Dr. Sophia Serpa, the Director of Clinical Training.
 We also have one Board Certified Clinical Neuropsychologist, Dr. Virginia Zuverza-Chavarria.
-Our Board Certified Rehabilitation Psychologists have served or are currently serving on the American Board of Rehabilitation Psychology (ABRP) Executive Board of Directors as mentors, practice sample reviewers, and as oral examiners.
-We have several past practicum and postdoctoral trainees who are board certified and several who also serve on ABRP and the Academy of Rehabilitation Psychology.
+We have several past staff, practicum and postdoctoral trainees who are board certified and several who also have served on ABRP and the Academy of Rehabilitation Psychology.
+Mentoring is a key element of our training programs as we strive to provide professional guidance both during training at Rancho and beyond.

 Training Committee and Didactics